jnk0le/random/pipeline cycle test/README.md

 Most of the ALU instructions can be executed in 4 total pipeline stages, EX1, EX2, EX3, EX4, with possible chaining of 0 cycle result forwading pairs.\
 EX4 is available only from younger opcode slot. (it's also not documented)\
+EX1 is avaiable only from older opcode slot. (except implicitly as inline shfted reg etc.)
 EX1 is not availale by bitwise (`eors.n` etc.) and operand2 reg-reg instructions (shifted constants still work)

 ```